-Comment: Resilience means the ability to "resile from" or "spring back from" a shock.
+Comment: Resilience means the ability to "spring back from" a shock.
 The resilience of a community in respect to potential hazard events is determined by the degree to which the community has the necessary resources and is capable of organising itself both prior to and during times of need.